 About the NH Roads Scholar Program

-As of April 1, 2015, there are six levels in the NH Roads Scholar Program, plus the Safety Champion award.
+As of April 1, 2015, there are six levels in the NH Roads Scholar Program, plus the Safety Champion award and Road Safety Advocate program.
 Each level has a defined number of contact hours, and additionally NH Roads Scholar II requires attendance at workshops in specific subject areas.
 A contact hour is an hour of actual instruction.
 Therefore, a typical one day workshop includes 5 hours of instruction, and a specific subject area to ensure that training covers a range of subjects essential to local road management.
 Please take a look at our training calendar for the current schedule.

 NH Roads Scholar Press Kit

 We've gathered example press releases and editable templates to help you create visuals & announcements recognizing your team's NH Roads Scholar champions in your organization and community.
 Need assistance or have another idea?
 Contact us!

 Up to 10 hours of Elective courses (training that has taken place outside of T2's workshops, yet would be something of similar topic or subject areas) may be applied to an individual's total NH Roads Scholar hours.
 For outside training hours to be considered, please provide a copy of the certificate from the outside training along with the number of hours spent in that training to the UNH T2 Center staff.